rampion/rotations-twists-and-plaits/README.md

 inversePlait = twist . offsetTwist
 ```

-But this definition would make calculating each plait take two
+But this definition would make calculating each plait take two traversals, and
-traversals, and calculating both take four.
-Just as we calculated
+calculating both take four.
+Just as we calculated both twists with a single
-both twists with a single traversal, so to can we calculate both plaits
+traversal, so too can we calculate both plaits with a single traversal.
+The
-with a single traversal.
-The trick is to use a 2 item queue for the
+trick is to use a two item queue for the tardis state:
-tardis state:

 ```haskell
 delayedSwapTardis :: a -> Tardis (a,a) (a,a) (a,a)